-Test Activity used to assess whether a student has certain knowledge, insight, skills and / or competencies.
+Test Activity used to assess whether a student has certain knowledge, insight, skills to and including 7.34 of the WHW.

-A person who is enrolled in the institution, as referred to in Sections 7.32 up Student to and including 7.34 of the WHW.

-Staff member appointed by the Executive Board who is responsible for Student counsellor looking after the students' interests, providing assistance when problems occur and providing information and advice.
+Student A person who is enrolled in the institution, as referred to in Sections 7.32 up looking after the students' interests, providing assistance when problems occur and providing information and advice.
 The student counsellor is part of the